Christian Bethancourt Player Props: Rays vs. Red Sox

 Christian Bethancourt At The Plate

-- Bethancourt has nine doubles, seven home runs and five walks while hitting .248.
+- Bethancourt has nine doubles, seven home runs and five walks while batting .248.

-- He has gone deep in seven games this season (19.4%), homering in 5.5% of his plate appearances.
+- He has homered in seven games this year (18.9%), leaving the park in 5.3% of his trips to the plate.

-- Bethancourt has had an RBI in 10 games this year (27.8%), including four multi-RBI outings (11.1%).
-He has also driven home three or more of his team's runs in two contests.
+- In 27.0% of his games this season, Bethancourt has driven in at least one run.
+In four of those games (10.8%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.